-- (i) Each Departmental Appointments and Promotions Panel shall do a paper-by-paper narrative on its candidates' publications as part of its recommendations on the candidate being considered for promotion. - (ii) Assessors should comment on each publication, stating its contribution to knowledge and relevance to the candidate's field. - (iii) Each assessor should also make specific and categorical statements on the clarity of objectives, extent of technical soundness, unique contribution to knowledge and research focus of the candidates' publications. - (iv) Each publication should first be scored using the ratings specified for each type of publication.
-The percentage contribution of the candidate to each publication should then be applied to arrive at the score of the candidate for each publication.
+- (ii) Assessors should comment on each publication, stating its contribution to knowledge and 20 21 relevance to the candidate's field. - (iii) Each assessor should also make specific and categorical statements on the clarity of 22 objectives, extent of technical soundness, unique contribution to knowledge and research 23 focus of the candidates' publications.
+24 - (iv) Each publication should first be scored using the ratings specified for each type of 25 publication.
+The percentage contribution of the candidate to each publication should then 26 27 be applied to arrive at the score of the candidate for each publication.
 (An arbitrary example is presented in Appendix I for illustration purposes).

-(v) The total score obtained by the candidate should then be utilised to make the final recommendation on the following basis:
+28 - The total score obtained by the candidate should then be utilised to make the final 29 recommendation on the following basis: 30